Least Developed Countries (LDCs)

 The group of countries designated as "least developed countries" (LDCs) by the United Nations constitutes the most disadvantaged and vulnerable countries in the world.
 Characteristics of LDCs include high levels of poverty, structural and resource weaknesses and acute susceptibility to external economic factors, climate change and natural disasters.
 There are currently 48 countries categorized as LDCs: 33 are located in Africa, 14 in Asia and the Pacific and 1 in the Americas.

-UNIDO has long focused on the specific needs of LDCs in line with the global consensus on the achievement of the Millennium Development Goals and the Brussels Programme of Action for LDCs, which called for building LDCs’ productive capacities (commitment 4) and enhancing the role of trade in development (commitment 5).
+UNIDO has long focused on the specific needs of LDCs in line with the global consensus on the achievement of the Millennium Development Goals.
 UNIDO’s strategy for supporting LDCs has been multi-dimensional, ranging from a greater allocation of technical cooperation resources to LDC-specific initiatives to global forum activities focusing on the specific needs of LDCs.